-Companies in the financial services, technology, and pharmaceutical industries turn to Gene K. Park for help protecting their intellectual assets.
-Gene counsels clients on the full range of trademark and copyright matters, including prosecution, licensing, infringement, and portfolio management.
-He advises businesses, trade associations, and nonprofits on IP matters related to merger and acquisition transactions, franchising, and media promotions.
-Gene also drafts and negotiates all forms of IP transactional, franchise, website, eCommerce, and software agreements.
-He is admitted in the District of Columbia and Maryland only.
+Gene K. Park counsels clients on the full range of trademark and copyright matters, including licensing, prosecution and portfolio management, and enforcement.
+Gene advises companies in the financial services, technology, pharmaceutical, and other industries, as well as non-profits and trade associations on IP matters related to mergers and acquisitions, licensing, and franchising.
+Gene also drafts and negotiates all forms of IP transactional, eCommerce, and software agreements.

 Before coming to Morgan Lewis, Gene was an associate at a general practice, commercial litigation firm in Washington, DC.
 While in law school, Gene worked as a student attorney for the Glushko-Samuelson Intellectual Property Law Clinic and co-authored an amicus brief in Moseley v.
 V Secret Catalogue, Inc., a landmark US Supreme Court case interpreting the Federal Trademark Dilution Act.

 American University Washington College of Law, 2003, J.D., Cum Laude

 State University of New York at Stony Brook, 1999, B.A., Summa Cum Laude

 Awards and Affiliations